 Turkey kebabs, grilled chicken, spicy, marinated, with lemon, thyme, rosemary, garlic, teryaki sauce...
 The possibilities are endless when it comes to flavouring poultry.
 With a tangy citrus marinade, we play the freshness card to the hilt with a rosé gris.
 White wine lovers will prefer a dry Pouilly-Fumé or Jurançon, and those who prefer red wine, a Saumur-Champigny.

-Jamaican-style chicken with mango salsa
+Jamaican chicken and mango salsa

-What wine to serve with fish?
+Which wine with fish?

 Discover our best grilled fish recipes:

-How to serve sausages?
+What to serve with sausages?

-Which wine to pair with pork?
+Which wine pairs well with pork?

 Pork cutlets with Cajun spices